 Kauai, with its combination of dramatic terrain, comprising jagged green cliffs and rugged jungle, and a laid back aloha spirit, is perfect for families in search of classic Hawaii.
-Hanalei Bay’s stretch of picturesque beach, offering surfing suitable to all abilities, is easily accessible from the luxurious St. Regis Princeville resort.
+Hanalei Bay’s stretch of picturesque beach, offering surfing suitable to all abilities.

 5. Santa Barbara